 PETROL IS HIGHLY FLAMMABLE AND TOXIC.
-HANDLE PETROL WITH EXTREME CARE, DO NOT FILL-UP WITH PETROL NEAR NAKED FLAME OR LIT CIGARETTES.
+HANDLE PETROL WITH EXTREME CARE.
+DO NOT FILL-UP WITH PETROL NEAR NAKED FLAME OR LIT CIGARETTES.
 ALWAYS TURN OFF THE ENGINE BEFORE FILLING UP WITH PETROL.
 TAKE CARE NOT TO GET PETROL ON THE ENGINE OR ON THE EXHAUST PIPE.
 IMMEDIATELY REMOVE ANY SPILT PETROL WITH A CLOTH.
 IF PETROL IS SWALLOWED OR GETS IN YOUR EYES, SEEK MEDICAL ADVICE IMMEDIATELY.

-2 STROKE OIL TANK
+STROKE OIL TANK (EN-SMR)

-The two stroke oil tank (2) is positioned inside the right hand area of the frame while the filler cap (3) is in its top area.
+The stroke oil tank (2) is located underneath the saddle, the refuelling cap (3) is in the upper part.